circuitid/circuitid-ruby/docs/CallQueueAgentsApi.md

 api_instance = CircuitID::CallQueueAgentsApi.new
 opts = {
-  search: TODO, # Object | Filter results by the specified value.
+  search: 'search_example', # String | Filter results by the specified value.
-  limit: TODO, # Object | $limit will return only the number of results you specify.
+  limit: 56, # Integer | $limit will return only the number of results you specify.
-  skip: TODO, # Object | $skip will skip the specified number of results.
+  skip: 56, # Integer | $skip will skip the specified number of results.
-  sort: TODO, # Object | $sort will sort based on the object you provide.
+  sort: { ... }, # Object | $sort will sort based on the object you provide.
 It can contain a list of properties by which to sort mapped to the order (1 ascending, -1 descending).
-  select: TODO, # Object | $select allows to pick which fields to include in the result.
+  select: ['inner_example'], # Array<String> | $select allows to pick which fields to include in the result.
-  _or: TODO, # Object | Find all records that match any of the given criteria.
+  _or: [3.56], # Array<Object> | Find all records that match any of the given criteria.
-  _and: TODO # Object | Find all records that match all of the given criteria.
+  _and: [3.56] # Array<Object> | Find all records that match all of the given criteria.
 }

 begin